TES5Edit/TES5Edit/README.md

 xEdit 4.0.0 by ElminsterAU.
 Updates since 2012 include TES5Edit/SSEEdit/FO4Edit by Hlp, Zilav and Sharlikran.
 LOD management by Sheson.

-Make backups of your plugins and report any issues in the official Bethesda thread.
-If you have never used xEdit, Wiki Pages and basic videos are available.
-Starting from 3.1.0 we need to remind you that we only support version 1.9.0.32 of Skyrim.
-Update xEdit and Skyrim before you post in the forum.
-If you see any references to xEdit that is a short way of saying all versions of the program which would cover FO3Edit, FNVEdit, TES4Edit and TES5Edit.

 ## xEdit Cleaning Guide

 With the 4.0 update all previous guides are obsolete.
 Refer to the [xEdit Quick Auto Clean](https://tes5edit.github.io/docs/5-mod-cleaning-and-error-checking.html#quickautoclean)